• Skip to main content

 CBI Technical Specifications

-Diagnostic Accuracy and Completeness Training Plan shall pay providers for completing the CMS Diagnostic Accuracy and Completeness Training. $200 one-time payment after receipt of certification notification of training completion.
+Diagnostic Accuracy and Completeness Training Plan pays providers for completing the CMS Diagnostic Accuracy and Completeness Training.

 Payments do not reoccur yearly or quarterly.

-Quality Performance Improvement Projects Plan pays providers $1,000 for each office that completes an Alliance offered Quality Performance Improvement Project.
-Only offices with metrics below the minimum performance level, measured at the 50th percentile for the 2024-year programmatic payment are eligible for payment for completion of Quality Performance Improvement Projects. $1,000 one-time payment after notification of project completion.
+Quality Performance Improvement Projects Plan pays providers $1,000 for each office that completes an Alliance-offered Quality Performance Improvement Project.
+Only offices with metrics below the minimum performance level, measured at the 50th percentile for the 2025-year programmatic payment are eligible for payment for completion of Quality Performance Improvement Projects.

 Payments do not reoccur yearly or quarterly.

-Patient Centered Medical Home (PCMH) Recognition Plan pays a one-time payment of $2,500 to providers for achievement of NCQA recognition or The Joint Commission (TJC) certification.
+Patient-Centered Medical Home (PCMH) Recognition Plan pays a one-time payment of $2,500 to providers for achievement of NCQA recognition or The Joint Commission (TJC) certification.
 A copy of the recognition/certification must be received by the Alliance.

 $2,500 one-time payment.